Homeโ€บBlogโ€บPest Control and Pregnancy Safety

 The Real Risk: Living With Pests vs. Treating Them

-Pregnant women understandably worry about pesticide exposure.
-But the conversation often focuses on chemical risk while ignoring the health risks of untreated pest problems.
+Pregnant women understandably worry about pesticide exposure โ€” and that caution is warranted.
+But the conversation often focuses exclusively on chemical risk while overlooking the well-documented health risks of untreated pest problems.
 Rodent droppings carry hantavirus and salmonella.
-Cockroach allergens trigger asthma.
-Tick-borne diseases cause serious complications during pregnancy.
-The goal isn't to avoid all pest control โ€” it's to choose the safest effective methods.
+Cockroach allergens are a leading trigger of childhood asthma โ€” and prenatal exposure to cockroach allergens has been associated with increased asthma risk in newborns in studies from the National Institutes of Health.
+Tick-borne diseases including Lyme disease cause serious complications during pregnancy.
+Mosquito-borne Zika virus poses severe risks to fetal development.

 Safest Approaches: Physical and Mechanical Methods